-While this is the phase where you draw final conclusions about your tests, close the loop for conversion rate optimization, and take a note of all the new information gathered for future testing.
-Unfortunately most optimizers only look at the test results to see whether a variation was a winning one or if it has failed, they’d go back to creating more hypothese.
+While this is the phase where you draw final conclusions about your tests, close the loop for conversion rate optimization, and take note of all the new information gathered for future testing.
+Unfortunately, most optimizers only look at the test results to see whether a variation was a winning one or if it has failed, they’d go back to creating more hypotheses.
 However, as an optimizer, it is important to dig deeper.

 Considering a testing scenario.
 There are two possible outcomes of a test you’ve recently run.